 For example, if your company issues 10 ordinary shares, the dividend distribution of each share is 10% of available profits.
 If you own 5 of those shares, you are also entitled to 50% of the company’s available profits.
 So, the more shares you own, the more profit you receive.

 Paying for your shares

-However, directors (who are usually also shareholders) can be held liable to further claims and may face prosecution if they act illegally, neglectfully, and/or their conduct led to the company’s insolvency.
+However, directors (who are usually also shareholders) can be held liable to further claims and may face prosecution if they are found to have acted illegally or neglectfully, and/or their conduct led to the company’s insolvency.

 Issuing and selling shares after company registration

-The number of shares you issue during the company formation process can be changed at a later date if need be, so don’t worry too much if you get it wrong or want to make adjustments.
+The number of limited company shares you issue during the incorporation process can be changed at a later date if need be, so don’t worry too much if you get it wrong or want to make adjustments.
 The ownership structure of a limited company is very flexible.